prysmaticlabs/yaml-to-go/README.md

 - If a hex encoded byte string is 32, 48, or 96 bytes, then it will be a fixed size array.
 Otherwise the field is a byte slice.
 - All number values are treated as unsigned 64 bit integers.

+Note: This project is not unit tested or held to any high code standards.
+It exists purely due to the nuances in eth2 spec tests where existing code generation and yaml processing would not work.

 ## Credits